 Consider a hookup

-If you’re not ready for another serious commitment, ease into the dating world with a casual relationship or hookup.
+If you’re not ready for another serious commitment, ease into the dating world with something casual.

 And if you’re ready to start looking for love again, we recommend joining eharmony, one of the top dating sites for connecting singles who want meaningful partnership.
 We recommend eharmony because: